Jumaruba/jtimesched/docs/04_assignment/04_assignment.md

 **Requirements**: This test set assumes you have no previous configuration saved (no projects stored in memory).
 Please delete the `conf` folder before testing.

-**Outcome**: All of the test-cases that are described below were successful.
-However, while building the test-set, we also tested a setup with which the tests failed due to a bug in the App.
-In particular, if we have 5 projects already created and we create a new one, the title of that project will not be focused just like it happens when we create the previous and next projects.
+**Outcome**: All but one of the test-cases described below were successful.
+The outcome of the test that failed - **1.5.4** will be explained in detail in the respective section.
+Despite the success of the other tests, while building the test-set, we also tested a setup with which the tests failed due to a bug in the App.
+In particular, if we have 5 projects already created and we create a new one, the title of that project will not become automatically focused, just like it happens when we create the previous and next projects.
 We believe this happens because this is the first project that goes beyond the vertical space of the App (requires scroll).

 #### 1.5.1.
 Create project and discard title changes